usnistgov/FIPS201/_FIPS201/frontend.md

 of Commerce will evaluate ISO/IEC 24727 and propose an optional profile of ISO/IEC 24727 in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).
 The profile will explain how profile-conformant middleware, card readers, and PIV Cards can be used interchangeably with middleware, card readers, and PIV Cards currently deployed.

 Interoperability through the PIV Card, middleware, and card readers is only a portion of what is needed for interoperability between different PIV systems.
-Full interoperability is of PIV systems is intended to be grounded in federation, as discussed in [Section 7](federation.md#s-7).
+Full interoperability of PIV systems is intended to be grounded in federation, as discussed in [Section 7](federation.md#s-7).

 ### 4.4.4 Card Activation Device Requirements {#s-4-4-4}